-- Power Reset: - 1.
-Hold the $\Delta$ and $\nabla$ buttons on the front panel of the Paragon switch simultaneously for approximately three seconds. - 2.
-When the front panel LCD stops scrolling, release the buttons. - Factory "Function" Reset: - Hold the △ and ⊽ buttons on the front panel of the Paragon switch simultaneously while pressing the FUNC button. - 2.
-When the front panel stops scrolling, release the $\Delta$ and $\nabla$ buttons. - 3.
+- Power Reset: - Hold the ∆ and ∇ buttons on the front panel of the Paragon switch simultaneously for approximately three seconds. - 2.
+When the front panel LCD stops scrolling, release the buttons. - Factory "Function" Reset: - 1.
+Hold the Δ and ∇ buttons on the front panel of the Paragon switch simultaneously while pressing the FUNC button. - 2.
+When the front panel stops scrolling, release the Δ and ∇ buttons. - 3.
 Wait for additional three seconds, and then release the FUNC button. - 4.
-"Clear Database Hit Ent/ESC?" appears on the LCD. - Press the ESC button if you want to exit the screen without clearing the database, or press the ENT button if you want to clear the database.
+"Clear Database Hit Ent/ESC?" appears on the LCD. - 5.
+Press the ESC button if you want to exit the screen without clearing the database, or press the ENT button if you want to clear the database.

 "Clear All?" appears on the LCD if pressing the ENT button.
+Then do one of the following:

-Then do - Press the ESC button once more to clear the channel - configuration.
+- Press the ESC button once more to clear the channel configuration.
 Paragon switch will rebuild the channel configuration later.
 This is called a "Partial Reset." - Press the ENT button to clear the channel configuration, user profile and system settings.